+Yikes!
 Don’t make these wedding invitation mistakes!
-We’ll show you which ones to avoid so you can save time and money.
-Subscribe now for the latest from Emmaline Bride.
+We’ll show you which ones to avoid so you can save time and money — and mail invites like a pro.
+Subscribe for the latest to your inbox.

 Wedding Invitation Mistakes

 First, let’s talk about a mistake that many couples make: skipping the theme or tone altogether.
 Let your invite speak for itself!

 Give your guests something to get excited about, whether it is a traditional ballroom dinner, a beach-side ceremony, or a wedding in the woods, complete with barn reception.
 What do you have planned for your wedding?
 Give hints of it within your invite!

 Since your wedding invitation is the first impression given to guests about the day itself, so don’t make the mistake of skipping out on conveying both the theme and tone of your event.

 The theme isn’t just pretty to look at: it will help guests discern the formality of the event and indicate what they should wear, without you needing to suggest it. :)